Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To cover or surround something
     - The houses encompassed around 100 square meters.

+## Engage

+- To be doing or to become involved in an activity
+    - Only 10% of American adults **engaged in** regular exercise.
+    - Despite her illness, she remains actively engaged in shaping policy.
+- To attract someone attention and keep them interested.
+    - The toy didn’t engage her interest for long.
+- To employ someone to do a particular job
+    - Her father **engage a tutor to improve** her maths.
+    - We’d be able to **engage local people as volunteers**.

 ## Enthusiasm

 - Keen, Interest, Excitement